MoleMan1024/audiowagon/docs/faq.markdown

 - First of all do not store any important data on the USB drive other than audio files.
 Keep a copy of those files on your PC
-- Update the app to version 0.6.1 or higher, there was an issue in earlier versions that could cause this corruption
+- Update the app to latest version, there were some issues in earlier versions (especially before version 0.6.1) that could cause this corruption
 - Try using a different USB drive (flash memory can wear out after some years)
 - Try putting less data on the USB drive
 - Make sure to always properly eject the USB drive before unplugging it.
 Do not assume that if the infotainment screen